-The supervisory committee for PhD students consists of five faculty members, the majority of whom must be tenure-line faculty in the student's major department.
-At least two disciplines within RMCOEH must be represented on the committee for RMCOEH trainees.
+The supervisory committee for PhD students consists of five faculty members, the majority of whom must be tenure-system faculty in the student's major department.
 At least one member of the supervisory committee must be from another department at the University of Utah or another institution (see Faculty Table).